 Many people advocate using vegetable oils in oil lamps.
 If you don't mind the "off" smell, these types of oil can be used.
 (Using a few drops of your favorite essential oil will help disguise the smell.)

 If you have stored a lot of vegetable oil and it goes rancid, it would be better to burn it in your lamp than consume it.
 Rancid oil can be very detrimental to your health — like poison.

 However, I must caution you never to use gasoline, alcohol or camp stove fuel in an oil lamp.
 They are too volatile and burn dirty.
 By the way, the so-called "odorless" lamp oils are not completely odorless, but if you had to use your oil lamp for days, you would probably get used to the smell.

 Lamp oil is in the same family as kerosene, but it has been purified to make it burn cleaner, so the burning of lamp oil produces fewer pollutants than burning kerosene.

-It does not produce the unpleasant odors of burning kerosene and can even be purchased in a variety of scents.
-Lamp oil can be purchased in most supermarkets, home improvement, and hardware stores, but it is more expensive than kerosene.
+It doesn't produce the unpleasant odors of burning kerosene and can even be purchased in a variety of scents.
+Lamp oil can be purchased in most supermarkets, home improvement and, hardware stores, but it is more expensive than kerosene.
 It also does not burn as brightly as kerosene.

 Lamp oil is always safe to burn indoors without venting to the outside.
 You should always use the specific kind of fuel recommended for your lamp.

-The approved fuels for indoor or outdoor use in lanterns and oil lamps are:
+These fuels are approved for indoor or outdoor use in lanterns and oil lamps: